 Note: Incorporate Feedback has been moved to the Data Analysis tab.
-The Incorporate Feedback page in Privacy Workflow will be deprecated on March 17, 2025.
+The Incorporate Feedback page in Privacy Workflow was deprecated on March 17, 2025.
 Please begin using the Data Analysis page prior to this date.

 Data Analysis is a combination of machine stages that make predictions, perform calculations, curate machine output, and generate reports.